 Are you looking to bring personalized learning to your district?

-Abbie Forbus is the Lead Learning Designer and Facilitator for KnowledgeWorks, working with learning communities across the country to coach them in redesigning learning structures toward personalized learning.
+Abbie Forbus is Director of Teaching and Learning for KnowledgeWorks, working with learning communities across the country to coach them in redesigning learning structures toward personalized learning.